brycesteve/Perfect-View2Pdf/README.md

 import View2Pdf
 ```

-To create a PDF from a view, create and configure a `PdfDocument`, add one or more `PdfPage`s,
+To create a PDF from a html string, create and configure a `PdfDocument`, add one or more `PdfPage`s,
 and then call `toPDF()`.